Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 Putucusi Mountain offers a very steep, challenging hike directly opposite Machu Picchu, for an unique and strenuous perspective of the citadel.
 It is not officially looked after and needs extreme caution and good fitness.

-The Museo de Sitio Manuel Chávez Ballón (Machu Picchu Museum) is often overlooked by visitors rushing to the main site, but it delivers valuable context and historical objects.
+The Museum de Sitio Manuel Chávez Ballón (Machu Picchu Museum) is frequently missed by visitors rushing to the main site, but it delivers valuable context and historical objects.

-If your Machu Picchu ticket circuit permits, a take a walk to the Sun Gate from the main citadel gives great views and is often less crowded than the central parts of the ruins.
+If your The Lost city of the incas ticket circuit permits, a take a walk to the Sun Gate from the main citadel gives great views and is often less crowded than the central parts of the ruins.

-A rewarding extension to your Machu Picchu visit without needing to hike the entire Inca Trail.
+A rewarding extension to your Machu Picchu visit without needing to trek the entire Inca Trail.

 If accessible on your circuit, the Inca Bridge provides another distinct view and a look into Inca engineering.